-One such scofflaw was named John Duff (or just Duff, or John Michael McElduff, or John McDuff, or Jean Michel Duff, or one of several other assumed names).
+One such scofflaw was named John Duff (or just Duff, John Michael McElduff, John McDuff, Jean Michel Duff, or one of several other assumed names).
 To many, though, he was known simply as Duff the Counterfeiter.

-After 1790, John Duff was associated with the South Carolina counterfeiter, Philip Alston, the Virginia river pirate, Samuel Mason, and the North Carolina serial killers the Harpe brothers, at Cave-in-Rock, in the U.S. Northwest Territory, where he learned the illicit business of counterfeiting, known as "coining," where he could make a lot money in criminal pursuits.
+After 1790, John Duff was associated with the South Carolina counterfeiter Philip Alston, the Virginia river pirate Samuel Mason, and the North Carolina mass murderers the Harpe Brothers at Cave-in-Rock, in the U.S. Northwest Territory, where he learned the illicit business of counterfeiting, known as "coining," where he could make a lot of money in criminal pursuits.

 There is an account of Duff blindfolding a woman to show her his stash of counterfeit silver-clad lead coins in dozens of chests.

 Whether or not John McElduff and his wife left Kaskaskia permanently after 1794 is not known, but folklore mentioned John Duff as owning a slave named Pompey and tales of his miraculously avoiding numerous attempts at capture and death from local regulator vigilantes and the U.S. Army.

 The story of his death?
 That's not so clear.
 There are at least three accounts of how Duff died.
 Here are two of the most probable: